ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 =====================================================================================================================================================================================================================================================================================================================================================================================================================================================================

-Exchange MAPI Protocol Test Suites are implemented as synthetic clients running against server-side implementation of a given Exchange protocol.
+Exchange MAPI Protocol Test Suites are implemented as synthetic clients running against the server-side implementation of a given Exchange protocol.
 They are designed in a client-to-server relationship and were originally developed for the in-house testing of Microsoft Open Specifications.